rancher/docs/content/rancher/v2.x/en/installation/backups-and-restoration/ha-backup-and-restoration/_index.md

 	>**Remember:** Our use of Amazon S3 is an example used for this documentation.
 The command for pulling your snapshot may vary.

-After restoring the cluster you have to restart the kubernetes components on all nodes, otherwise there will be some conflicts with resource versions of objects stored in etcd, this will include restart to kubernetes components and the network components, for more information please refer to [kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/#etcd-upgrade-requirements), to do that you can run the following on each node:
+After restoring the cluster you have to restart the kubernetes components on all nodes, otherwise there will be some conflicts with resource versions of objects stored in `etcd`, this will include restart to kubernetes components and the network components, for more information please refer to [kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/#etcd-upgrade-requirements), to do that you can run the following on each node:
 ```
 docker restart kube-apiserver kubelet kube-controller-manager kube-scheduler kube-proxy
 docker ps | grep flannel | cut -f 1 -d " " | xargs docker restart
 docker ps | grep calico | cut -f 1 -d " " | xargs docker restart
 ```

-### 2. Restore ETCD Database
+### 2. Restore `etcd` Database

-To restore the most recent `etcd` snapshot on your new node, run RKE's `etcd snapshot-restore` command.
+To restore the most recent `etcd` snapshot on your new node, run RKE the command `rke etcd snapshot-restore`.
 This command reverts to any snapshot stored in `/opt/rke/etcd-snapshots` that you explicitly define.
-When you run `etcd snapshot-restore`, RKE removes the old etcd container if it still exists.
-To restore operations, RKE creates a new etcd cluster using the snapshot you choose.
+When you run `rke etcd snapshot-restore`, RKE removes the old `etcd` container if it still exists.
+To restore operations, RKE creates a new `etcd` cluster using the snapshot you choose.

->**Important:** When restoring the etcd database, you must restore each etcd to the _same_ snapshot, this means the exact same copy, so to restore you have to copy the snapshot from one of the nodes to the others before doing the `etcd snapshot-restore`
+>**Important:** When restoring the etcd database, you must restore each `etcd` to the _same_ snapshot, this means the exact same copy, so to restore you have to copy the snapshot from one of the nodes to the others before doing the `etcd snapshot-restore`.

->**Warning:** Restoring an etcd snapshot deletes your current etcd cluster and replaces it with a new one.
-Before you run the `etcd snapshot-restore` command, backup any important data in your current cluster.
+>**Warning:** Restoring an `etcd` snapshot deletes your current `etcd` cluster and replaces it with a new one.
+Before you run the `rke etcd snapshot-restore` command, backup any important data in your current cluster.

 1. From your workstation, open `rancher-cluster.yml` in your favorite text editor.